jorabin/KeePassJava2/readme.md

   existed in the original database then this is the one.

 Aside from dependencies on underlying frameworks, different implementations have varying characteristics, primarily speed.
-This is assessed by [this test](https://github.com/jorabin/KeePassJava2/blob/master/example/src/main/java/org/linguafranca/pwdb/kdbx/OpenDbExample.java) in the module `examples`;
+This is assessed by [this test](https://github.com/jorabin/KeePassJava2/blob/master/example/src/main/java/org/linguafranca/pwdb/kdbx/OpenDbExample.java) in the module `examples`.

 ## Dependencies